-Do I need to have my land surveyed before I put up a fence? | Yes, always | 25% | In most cases | 25% | In some cases | 44% | No, never | 3% | | | Question: Do I need to have my land surveyed before I put up a fence?
-Top Answer (44% of 27 votes): In some cases.
+Do I need to have my land surveyed before I put up a fence? | Yes, always | 30% | In most cases | 23% | In some cases | 43% | No, never | 3% | | | Question: Do I need to have my land surveyed before I put up a fence?
+Top Answer (43% of 30 votes): In some cases.

-Answer: In some cases Explanation: Depends on your ability to located your survey pins for your property lines.
-If they are clearly marked, then in most cases you can run a string line to locate the exact property line location. | OConnor Building & Design, LLC | Answer: Yes, always Explanation: This is one of the most common mistakes homeowners make.
-Fences are always wanting to be close to the property line so it is very important to know precisely where that line is before starting construction. | Pro17 Engineering, LLC | Answer: In most cases Explanation: You need to know where your boundary line is before you fence to prevent encroaching on your neighbor.
+Answer: Yes, always Explanation: Do not wanna vo on some one else land | J&T 6 | Answer: Yes, always Explanation: dig alert is needed before any digging is done. | Ninety Fence Inc. | Answer: In some cases Explanation: Depends on your ability to located your survey pins for your property lines.
+If they are clearly marked, then in most cases you can run a string line to locate the exact property line location. | OConnor Building & Design, LLC | | ProMatcher | Answer: In most cases Explanation: You need to know where your boundary line is before you fence to prevent encroaching on your neighbor.

 If you are sure that you have two property corners, and there are no turns in the line, you can stretch a wire between them.

-You and your neighbor can agree on putting up a fence and hope there is no problem in later years. | Tim Phipps, Surveyor | | ProMatcher | Answer: In some cases Explanation: If property lines are unknown then it is always advised to get it surveyed to prevent neighbor disputes | E-Fence Pros | Answer: In some cases Explanation: This helps for resale of the home to make sure your property lines are marked correctly and you are not on your neighbor's property.
-If there is an original fence, typically these are marked already and you can rely on the line to hold true. | ATX Residential Construction | Answer: Yes, always Explanation: Or go to the city and pull the previous ones. | Phoenix Roofing & Construction Inc. | | ProMatcher | Answer: Yes, always Explanation: If you want to be sure that you won't have to move the fence later on it is best to have a surveyor mark your property corners. | Skinner Land Survey Co., Inc. | Answer: In most cases Explanation: Sometimes a platt map will work | Myrtle Beach Fence | Answer: Yes, always Explanation: A survey is needed for the permit. | Advanced Fence Construction, LLC | | ProMatcher |
+You and your neighbor can agree on putting up a fence and hope there is no problem in later years. | Tim Phipps, Surveyor | Answer: In some cases Explanation: Generally your property is already marked by property pins | Wilson fence | Answer: In some cases Explanation: If property lines are unknown then it is always advised to get it surveyed to prevent neighbor disputes | E-Fence Pros | | ProMatcher | Answer: Yes, always Explanation: Or go to the city and pull the previous ones. | Phoenix Roofing & Construction Inc. | Answer: In some cases Explanation: In the state of Arizona there is no law that states you must perform a survey before building a fence or a structure, although it is always safer for the land owner and the public if a survey is performed prior to construction of any type. | Apex Land Surveys | Answer: Yes, always Explanation: If you want to be sure that you won't have to move the fence later on it is best to have a surveyor mark your property corners. | Skinner Land Survey Co., Inc. | | ProMatcher | Answer: Yes, always Explanation: A survey is needed for the permit. | Advanced Fence Construction, LLC | Answer: In some cases Explanation: If your fence is going to be near your property line and you're not absolutely sure where your property line is, you will need to have the line surveyed.
+If you have no idea where your property line is, you should definitely have it surveyed. | B. Terrell Meunier, Land Surveyor |

 |